npkgz/cli-progress/README.md

 #### Options ####

 	`formatTime` : A function to format itself the  `duration_formatted` and `duration_formatted`.
-Receive time in millisecond ans return a string
+Receive time in second and return a string

 ### ::start() ###